AI Visibility Tiers: Legibility, Eligibility, and Extractability

 This piece is part of a growing body of work on how machines actually find, evaluate, and choose who to recommend — and what to do about each layer.
 It comes out of the mental model on LLM behavior optimization.

 And when I dig in, the problem is almost never the thing they’ve asked me to fix (usually recommendations).
 They’ve done all the right things.
-But they’ve been optimizing for the wrong tier of machine visibility.
+But they’ve been optimizing for the wrong tier of machine visibility, and left something fundamental under-built.

 This is one of those concepts that sat outside my conscious mind for a while.
 Like the answer that just sits on the tip of your tongue but doesn’t get clear enough to say out loud.
 It was cycling in my mind nonstop for weeks before I stumbled upon a mental model that made sense of what I’m seeing both as a consultant and in the wider market.